ZeroXSHDW/Apache-Tomcat-Password-Security-Audit/README.md

     Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned
     ```

-## Contributing
-Contributions are welcome!
-Submit pull requests or issues via the repository’s hosting platform.
-Ensure changes are tested across supported Tomcat versions and platforms.

 ## License
 This project is licensed under the Apache 2.0 License.
 See `LICENSE` file for details.